 - 200 additional judges have been assembled to assist as required.

 - Courts will be marking cases which are (or claim to be) the direct consequence of Covid-19.

-- Certain types of claim (mainly those involving the risk or threat of harm, convictions, serious rent arrears or other types of serious breach of tenancy) will receive priority listing.
+- Certain types of claims (mainly those involving the risk or threat of harm, convictions, serious rent arrears or other types of a serious breach of tenancy) will receive priority listing.